Aktasidris/Google-Maps-Api-Request/README.md

-This project allows you to perform a text search using the Google Maps API, retrieve place IDs from the search results, fetch detailed information for each place, and save the results to both a MongoDB database and an Excel file.
+This project allows you to perform a text search using the Google Maps API, retrieve place IDs from the search results, fetch detailed information for each place, and save the results to Json file.
 Additionally, it handles paginated results using the `next_page_token`.

 ## Prerequisites